JeffersonLab/JANA2/docs/how-to guides.rst

   # Show the scalability curve in a matplotlib window
   ./jana-plot-scaletest.py

-These are the relevant configuration parameters for :py:func`JTest`:
+These are the relevant configuration parameters for :py:func:`JTest`:

 .. list-table:: Title
    :widths: 25 15 25 50